Just because workers are remote doesn’t mean corporate communications have to be difficult.

 To help you tackle this challenge, we’ve created a playbook of essential steps and best practices for a successful corporate communications strategy.

 From email and instant messages to Trello and Slack, there’s no shortage of communication and workflow tools available to modern workers.
 But when there are too many tools and channels and no specific protocols on how to use them, employees can become overwhelmed.

 This makes it difficult for workers to know how to prioritize their responsibilities, and productivity can be impacted.
 Frequent notifications from corporate communications tools can interrupt workers.
 In fact, the average employee is interrupted 56 times a day and spends two hours recovering from interruptions.

 The solution to this problem is to designate communications tools and outline specifically how employees should use them.
 This is especially important if some employees work in an office and others are remote.

-Consider this scenario: It may be easy for an in-office employee to ask a worker at a nearby desk for a status update, but remote employees wouldn’t receive that information.
-Instead, avoid this issue with a protocol that dictates that all questions and updates must be posted in the appropriate Slack channel, for example.
+Consider this: It may be easy for an in-office employee to ask a worker at a nearby desk for a status update.
+However, remote employees wouldn’t receive that information.
+Instead, avoid this issue with a protocol that requires all questions and updates to be posted in the appropriate Slack channel, for example.

 Begin by prioritizing written communication, which 59% of employees say is the most important when working remotely.
 And since employees spend more than five hours a week just waiting for information, it’s also important to use a tool like instant messaging or Slack that’s designed to help workers get prompt responses.